Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/optimizers.rst

 For a new optimizer, only the second versions of ``init`` and ``step`` need to be implemented.
-And the optimizer is allowed to evaluate the given starting point during initialization.
+The optimizer is allowed to evaluate the given starting point during initialization.